joshuajonah/feincms_grid/README.md

 # FeinCMS Grid
 An app that integrates Foundation grid with FeinCMS contenttypes.
+Currently only for Foundation, but other frameworks grid syntax is so similar, I'll likely expand this to handle multiple grid systems later.

 ###Installation